 - 2.1 A draft policy is prepared by the President or his/her nominee.
-It is expected that the President will consult with senior management and other interested parties including the relevant Governing Authority committee, Academic Council, and/or Executive as appropriate. - 2.2 The draft policy is forwarded as required to a Working Group comprising members of Human Resources and representatives of UNITE for consultation/ information/negotiation. - 2.2.1 The Working Group will complete this process within three months of the date on which the draft policy is circulated to the Group. - 2.3 The agreed draft policy submitted to the relevant Governing Authority Committee, Academic Council, or Executive, for consideration and submission to Governing Authority, Academic Council, and/or Executive for final approval as appropriate.
+It is expected that the President will consult with senior management and other interested parties including the relevant Governing Authority committee. - 2.2 The draft policy is forwarded as required to a Working Group comprising members of Human Resources and representatives of UNITE for consultation/ information/negotiation. - 2.3 The Working Group will complete this process within three months of the date on which the draft policy is circulated to the Group. - 2.4 The agreed draft policy is submitted to the relevant Governing Authority Committee for consideration and submission to Governing Authority for final approval.